RavenSystem/il2_Reticles_VR/README.md

 Reticles files MOD optimized for VR.

 This is not a simple MOD with higher brightness reticles.
 All reticles have been modified to have an improved visibility in VR.
-It works great with VR systems with WiFi connection, like Quest or Pico; or with low resolution VR systems.
+It works great with VR systems with WiFi connection, like Quest or Pico, and with low resolution VR systems.

 ## Installation